-These primitive large hoe-shaped coins, large in size, were used for offerings, wedding dowry and of course for major festive and ceremonial occasions.
-The tribes Angas of the Jos Plateau in northern Nigeria offered such objects as a dowry to the father of the bride-to-be.
-These pieces also had a ceremonial function during the celebration of the union.
-Some, however, attribute these special-shaped coins to the Afos, a neighbouring tribe established below the Jos Plateau.
-The Afos speak a Bené-Congolese language: eyoli.
+These primitive large hoe-shaped coins were used for offerings, wedding dowries, and of course for major festive and ceremonial occasions.
+The Angas tribes of the Jos Plateau in northern Nigeria offered such objects as dowries to the father of the bride-to-be.
+These coins also had a ceremonial function during the celebration of the union.
+Some people, however, attribute these specially shaped coins to the Afos, a neighboring tribe settled below the Jos plateau.
+The Afos speak a Benue-Congolese language: Eyoli.

 Watch the video

-The oxidation of the old iron offers an inimitable patina.
+The oxidation of the iron offers an inimitable patina.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 By purchasing this artwork you will get 5% = (24.0 loyalty points = 24.0 euros) which you can use towards your next purchase